 For the past month, things have been very busy around here, with the publication of my new picture book, MY BED and the debut of the touring exhibition, Salley Mavor: Bedtime Stitches at the Cahoon Museum of American Art in Cotuit, MA (through Dec.
 19, 2020).
 To plan your visit and register for timed entry, go here.
 For those of you who live too far to visit, do not fret!
 The museum has put much of the exhibition on their website here.
 You can also scroll through this post and see many, many pictures of the show.

-Currently, the Bedtime Stitches exhibition is booked at 7 museums through May 2023 and more could be added.
+The Bedtime Stitches exhibition is booked through 2024, the the possibility of more locations being added.
 I wish I could wave a magic and send it all over the country, but I’m limited by how many years I want to keep the collection in circulation, as well as reliant on the interest and financial support of museums and curators.
 If you want the show to travel close to where you live, please talk it up with a museum in your area.
 Enthusiasm from local members of the community can make a difference.
 That’s how a few of the locations already on the tour heard about the opportunity.
-Museums are welcome to contact me for information about hosting the exhibit.
+Museums are welcome to contact me (salley at weefolkstudio.com) for information about hosting the exhibit.
 To find out about the book and see the tour schedule, please go here.

 Bedtime Stitches has been years in the planning and I feel so fortunate to have had the support and encouragement of the Cahoon Museum along the way.
 When the pandemic caused it’s closing earlier this year and the museum had to cancel its major summer exhibition, they remained committed to my show this fall, even lengthening its duration.
 I’m impressed by the staff’s professionalism, dedication and resourcefulness in carrying out the museum’s mission which states that it “celebrates American art in ways that expand knowledge, enrich the spirit, and engage the heart.”
 Museum Director Sarah Johnson was even able to secure the sponsorship of the Coby Foundation, which funds projects in the textile and needle arts field!